ryanduchin/Awesome-Ski-Free-Game/README.md

 Every time a rock or tree reaches the edge of the screen a new one is placed on the bottom at a random position.

-You get points for making progress, jumping (100pts), and jumping over rocks (1000 pts)
+You get points for going faster, jumping, and jumping over rocks

+Secret: press 'F' to go faster!
+This works on the original game too - https://xkcd.com/667/